Wings at the Speed of Sound: Artwork

-Release and reception
+Release

-Wings at the Speed of Sound was released in late March 1976 to lukewarm critical reviews.
-Rolling Stones reviewer described it as a "Day with the McCartneys" concept album.
-The introduction, "Let 'Em In" was perceived as an invitation to join the McCartneys on this fantasy day, with explanation of their philosophy ("Silly Love Songs"), a lunch break ("Cook of the House"), and a chance to get to know McCartney's friends (Denny Laine in "The Note You Never Wrote", Jimmy McCulloch in "Wino Junko", etc.).

-Melody Maker wrote a quite favorable review: “This is not an album that hits you with the sustained power of Band on the Run or Venus and Mars.
-Much good music then on an album that will engender fierce comparisons with the past two albums but will increase the growing worldwide appeal of Wings.”"
+Wings at the Speed of Sound was released in the United States on 25 March 1976, and a week later in the United Kingdom.
+(Note: The book Wings: The Story of a Band on the Run lists the release date as 22 March 1976.)
+Despite Capitol Records' requests, McCartney initially refused to release any singles, telling a journalist: "We've released the album before any singles, mainly because the radio stations haven't been told what our preference is, and they can decide for themselves.
+And they'll play various cuts and see which rises to the surface."

 The album reached number 2 in the United Kingdom (and was the 4th best-selling album of 1976).
 It became McCartney's most successful American chart album since his days in the Beatles, spending seven nonconsecutive weeks at number 1 throughout the summer (blocking the new Beatles compilation Rock 'n' Roll Music, which reached number 2).
 Wings at the Speed of Sound sold 3.5 million copies worldwide.

-Much of the album's success can be attributed to its two smash singles: "Silly Love Songs", a response to his critics, which became one of 1976's biggest-selling singles, followed by "Let 'Em In", which also scaled the singles charts.
+Much of the album's success can be attributed to its two singles: "Silly Love Songs", a response to his critics, which became one of 1976's biggest-selling singles, followed by "Let 'Em In", which also scaled the singles charts.
 Amid all this, Wings finally went to North America for the Wings Over America Tour, playing McCartney's first shows there in ten years (after the Beatles' final tour of America in 1966) to euphoric reaction; four selections from At the Speed of Sound were included in the tour setlist: "Let 'Em In", "Silly Love Songs", "Time to Hide" and "Beware My Love".

 Denny Laine covered "Time to Hide" and "The Note You Never Wrote" in 1996 on his album Denny Laine Performs the Hits of Wings.

-In his book Paul McCartney: Music Is Ideas.
-The Stories Behind the Songs (Vol. 1) 1970-1989 (2023) author Luca Perasi writes that the album was a "smart marketing move by McCartney" in order to "strengthen Wings, presenting them as a real group with an album which had room for everyone to shine."